gardener/external-dns-management/README.md

       --compound.ratelimiter.burst int                                number of burst requests for rate limiter of controller compound
       --compound.ratelimiter.enabled                                  enables rate limiter for DNS provider requests of controller compound
       --compound.ratelimiter.qps int                                  maximum requests/queries per second of controller compound
+      --compound.remote-access-cacert string                          CA who signed client certs file of controller compound --compound.remote-access-port int                               port of remote access server for remote-enabled providers of controller compound
+      --compound.remote-access-servercert string                      remote access server's certificate file of controller compound
+      --compound.remote-access-serverkey string                       remote access server's key file of controller compound --compound.remote.advanced.batch-size int                       batch size for change requests (currently only used for aws-route53) of controller compound
+      --compound.remote.advanced.max-retries int                      maximum number of retries to avoid paging stops on throttling (currently only used for aws-route53) of controller compound
+      --compound.remote.blocked-zone zone-id                          Blocks a zone given in the format zone-id from a provider as if the zone is not existing. of controller compound
+      --compound.remote.ratelimiter.burst int                         number of burst requests for rate limiter of controller compound
+      --compound.remote.ratelimiter.enabled                           enables rate limiter for DNS provider requests of controller compound
+      --compound.remote.ratelimiter.qps int                           maximum requests/queries per second of controller compound
       --compound.reschedule-delay duration                            reschedule delay after losing provider of controller compound
       --compound.secrets.pool.size int                                Worker pool size for pool secrets of controller compound
       --compound.setup int                                            number of processors for controller setup of controller compound